TimeDelta/learning-to-learn/README.md

 This compresses the combinatorially vast search space of all possible networks into a more tractable form.
 The net effect is **increased diversity** of candidate solutions and the ability to discover innovative network motifs that conventional genetic operators might miss ([54](#references)).

+*Guided latent retries.* To keep promising latents alive, the decoder retains a non-empty graph seen during each child’s decode attempts if available and jitters subsequent retries around that anchor rather than restarting from the original latent.
+Empirically this turns “almost valid” intermediate graphs into stepping stones, increasing the likelihood that at least one decode per latent survives the structural filters (implementation: `population.py:260-340`).

 Importantly, the evolutionary algorithm **combines** this Graph-VAE crossover with more traditional NEAT-style mating within species.
 In practice, this means there are two crossover pathways: (1) standard crossover between similar individuals (preserving fine-tuned structures within a species), and (2) occasional **graph-VAE generated offspring** that mix across species.
 This balance ensures both **exploitation and exploration**: the population can refine known good solutions while still injecting radically new variations.